 When looking at car insurance for older people, there are several anomalies you may be unaware of.
 Firstly, the following graph gives you an insight into the number of full UK driving licences held by age group then split by gender.
-It will surprise many to learn that more people over 80 years of age have a full driving licence than between 17 and 20.
+It will surprise many to learn that more people over 80 years of age have a full driving licence than young drivers between 17 and 20.

 Indeed, out of a total of 40.6 million full driving licences in July 2021, there were 20.6 million holders up to 50 years of age and 20 million over 50 years of age.
 Consequently, the over 50s, 60s, 70s and 80s insurance market is probably more competitive than you imagined.

 Source Data: DVLA